Crank oven to 350°F. Coat the insides of an 8-inch square baking dish with nonstick spray and line with a parchment paper sling.

 Beat the almond butter into the cooled butter, followed by the brown sugar, eggs, egg yolk, and vanilla.
 Beat until completely smooth, about 1 minute, then stir in the flour mixture.
 Finish by folding in the nuts and transferring to a prepared pan.
 The batter will be thick, so I suggest using a rubber or silicone spatula.

-Bake until the edges are deeply brown and the top is dry and cracked, 30 to 35 minutes.
+Bake until the edges are deeply brown and the top is dry and cracked, 40 to 45 minutes, or until the internal temp hits 200F.
 Remove the pan from the oven and cool on a wire rack for about 30 minutes before de-panning, slicing into squares, and devouring with plenty of frosty almond milk